yllee9127/ce8_assignment_2_14/README.md

 The following permissions are required by the AWS Lambda function IAM execution role:

 i.
-AWSLambdaBasicExecutionRole
+AWSLambdaBasicExecutionRole (AWS managed)

 ii.
-AWSLambdaSQSQueueExecutionRole
+AWSLambdaSQSQueueExecutionRole (AWS managed)

 iii.
-SNS Publish permission
+SNS Publish permission (Customer managed)

 c.
 Configure Lambda function trigger in the SQS DLQ and point to the Lambda function created in the above step.